mona-baharlou/ShoppingApp/README.md

 ## Features

+ - Shows list of products
+ - Register & Login pages are implemented
-Shows list of bags and user can add it to cart
+ - user can add products to cart
+ - commenting is enabled for users
+ - user can save his information in his Profile

 ## Technologies Used